nv-morpheus/Morpheus/examples/sid_visualization/README.md

 ### Build Morpheus Dev Container

-Before launching the demo, we need the dev container for Morpheus to be created:
+Before launching the demo, we need the docker container for Morpheus to be created:
 ```bash
 export DOCKER_IMAGE_TAG="sid-viz"
 ./docker/build_container_dev.sh